vitasta-singh/singapore-flat-resale-price/README.md

+                      SINGAPORE FLAT RESALE PRICE

+OBJECTIVE:
+From this project we have to develop a M.L. model and deploy it as streamlit app that will predict the selling price of flats in Singapore.
+Buyers will use this data to predict the price of flat and informed decision while seller will get the idea of flat market potential values.
+LIBRARIES:
+pandas
+numpy
+sklearn.preprocessing
+sklearn.tree

 PROCEDURE:
 1).
 Data Collection and Preprocessing: Collect a dataset of resale flat transactions from the Singapore Housing and Development Board (HDB) for the years 1990 to Till Date.
 Preprocess the data to clean and structure it for machine learning.
 2).Feature Engineering: Extract relevant features from the dataset, including town, flat type, storey range, floor area, flat model, and lease commence date.
 Create any additional features that may enhance prediction accuracy.